Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 ## Adding a legend

 This chart is looking good but I can't tell what each slice represents.
-If we knew what the colors were we would know how big Fresno is vs San Francisco!
+If you knew what the colors were you would know how big Fresno is vs San Francisco!

 Imagine that our chart looked like this: